sw1ckham/i-brary/README.md

 * [Solution](https://stackoverflow.com/questions/50671682/center-align-items-in-materializecss-row): Add a flexbox class to the column you need to center.
 Add custom styles to center.

 2. Edit book function, when you edit a book, they book would disappear.
-* [Solution] I needed to add a 'username' field in the form, and in tell the function to pull the 'added by' username from the form and fill that field in the database.
+* Solution - I needed to add a 'username' field in the form, and in tell the function to pull the 'added by' username from the form and fill that field in the database.
 Once I made those changes, the new edited version had the same username in the 'added_by' field as before and therefore showed up correctly on the 'My Books' page with the correct changes made.

 3. Following from the bug above, I now need to make sure all fields are required, otherwise the book may not show in 'My Books', and the display will not look good.
 I added 'required' to the end of each input but this did not work.
-*[Solutiion](https://stackoverflow.com/questions/17966390/html5-required-attribute-seems-not-working) - I found a stack overflow post voicing the same bug, the solution was to close the input tags properly />
+* [Solution](https://stackoverflow.com/questions/17966390/html5-required-attribute-seems-not-working) - I found a stack overflow post voicing the same bug, the solution was to close the input tags properly />

 4. The height of my cards.
 The height of the card was changing dependant on how much text you wrote in the 'comments' sections.
 This was a problem